EvolOfThings/Evoluron/Evoluron.md

 - Radical personality change is needed if you want to elevate to the level that is needed to fulfill the dreams and goals.
 The personality that can withstand and persevere.

+- Perfectionism isn't in the nature.
+Don't fall for making anything perfect, there is not perfect.
+It doesn't exist.

 -